What is CJD?

 Have There Been Any Cases of “Mad Cow Disease” in the United States?

 Bovine spongiform encephalopathy (BSE) or “mad cow disease” is a disease specific to cattle.
 There have been four cases of BSE in cattle identified in the United States.
 The first case of BSE was identified in Washington State (2002) and the cow was found to have been imported from Canada.
 In 2004 BSE was identified in a Texas-born cow representing the first native case in the United States.
 A second native case was reported in an Alabama bovine in 2006.
 In 2012, a native case of BSE was reported in California.

 Have There Been Any Cases of Variant CJD in the United States?

-Yes, there have been three cases of variant CJD identified in humans in the United States.
+Yes, there have been four cases of variant CJD identified in humans in the United States.
 The first case-patient was born in the United Kingdom in the late 1970s and lived there until relocating to Florida in 1995.
 Onset of symptoms began in 2001 and the patient died in 2004.